SihanoukVille, Cambodia

 Veggies

-You'll find most common vegetables grown here: carrots, potatoes, lettuce, beans, carrots; and a number of vegetables you've never seen before.
-Many leaves from trees and cactuses are also traditional Khmer foods.
+You'll find most common vegetables grown here: carrots, potatoes, lettuce, beans; and a number of vegetables you've never seen before.
+Many leaves from trees and flavored grasses and cactuses are also traditional Khmer foods.

 Fruits

-Pineapple, Watermelon, Banana, and Mango are staples of a daily diet here.
-Plus you'll find many fruits, from small berries to 20 kilo monster fruits.
+Pineapple, Watermelon, Banana, Durian, Jackfruit, Papaya, or Mango are staples of a daily diet here.
+Plus you'll find many fruits, from small berries to 20 kilogram monster fruits.
 Many of these can be bought on the street in small stalls, or sold on ice in portable fruit vending stands

 Try something different

 Grilled dog, snake, fried tarantulas, boiled turtle...... how about some fresh baked grasshoppers.
-If it moves here, someone's going to eat it.
+If it's alive in Asia, someone's going to eat it.